 Students learn and apply aspects of the knowledge and skills of the discipline (thinking, experimentation, problemsolving and research skills), understand how it works and how it may impact society.
-They develop their sense of wonder and curiosity about life; respect for all living things and environment; understanding biological systems, concepts, theories and models; appreciation of how biological knowledge has developed over time and continues to develop; a sense of how biological knowledge influences society.
+They develop their sense of wonder and curiosity about life; respect for all living things and the environment; understanding of biological systems, concepts, theories and models; appreciation of how biological knowledge has developed over time and continues to develop; a sense of how biological knowledge influences society.